 I’ve never been to a wine tasting.
 What should I expect?

 Expect wine, information and fun!
 We expect you to be a calm and considerate visitor to our winery.
 We are a working winery and vineyard, so you might hear loud noises, smell interesting smells and experience some wildlife as our production room floor is attached to our tasting room.

 Short answer: yes.
 Long answer: Any animals must be on a leash and supervised.
 No animals are allowed in the tasting room unless they are service animals.

 Do you have any Bilingual employees?

 Sadly not one in the tasting room everyday.
 We have one part-time wine consultant who speaks Spanish, and one who knows rudimentary ASL (‘Hi’, ‘Please’, ‘Thank you’, fingerspelling, etc).

 Do you know of places that offer chauffeured wine tours of all the wineries in the area?

 There are a few fantastic services in the area which offer wine tours.
-Please see our Sonoita & Elgin Service Page.
+Please see our Sonoita & Elgin Area Page.

 What time of year is the best time to visit?

 Whenever you’re in the area!
 The Sonoita/Elgin seasons run the gamut from clear, hot days to chillier, snowy days.
 July to early September is our monsoon season, so if you’re used to our usual golden grass we invite you to visit during any of those months for a slightly greener perspective.